 LAs can complete most enrolment and management tasks associated with device management (except for Group Management) via the Intune Portal (also referred to as Endpoint Manager).

 The management of devices via the Intune Portal is available via the Role Based Access Controls (RBAC) and Scope Tags.
 These effectively give LAs the ability to configure items separately from other organisations.
-For more information on RBAC roles and Scope Tags, please refer to section 6.1 in the Operations Guide.
+For more information on RBAC roles and Scope Tags, please refer to the Operations Guide.

 2. Assigning Groups to Devices